PhrSite/SipLib/Documentation/articles/SipLibTestCalls.md

 >
 > An Extension to the Session Description Protocol (SDP) and Real-time Transport Protocol (RTP) for Media Loopback, [RFC 6849](https://www.rfc-editor.org/rfc/rfc6849.html), IETF, February 2013.

 The purpose of NG9-1-1 test calls is to verify both the SIP signaling and the RTP media pathways.
-A test call generator sends a test call SIP request to a test call target.
+A test call generator sends a test call SIP INVITE request to a test call target.
 The test call target answers the call and echoes back RTP media sent to it by the test call generator.
-The test call target then terminates the call after it receives three RTP packets.
+The test call target then terminates the call after it receives three (or more) RTP packets.
 Test calls are automatic and operate in the background.
-There is no human interaction for test calls.
+There is no human interaction required for test calls.

 Test calls typically use audio media, but it is possible to use any type of media that uses the RTP protocol.
 This includes video and RTT.
 There is no mention of MSRP test calls in NENA-STA-010.3b and RFC 6849 so the classes in SipLib.TestCalls namespace do not currently support test calls containing MSRP media.

 # Handling Incoming Test Calls
 An application can use the [IncomingTestCallManager](~/api/SipLib.TestCalls.IncomingTestCallManager.yml) class to process NG9-1-1 test calls in the background.
-This class is a complete User Agent Client (UAC) that is capable of handling multiple test calls simultaneously.
-An application can follow the following procedure for adding support for handling incoming test calls.
+This class is a complete User Agent Server (UAS) that is capable of handling multiple test calls simultaneously.
+An application can use the following procedure for handling incoming test calls.
-1. Construct an instance of the IncomingTestCallManager and save a reference to that instance.
+1. Construct an instance of the IncomingTestCallManager class and save a reference to that instance.
-2. Call the Start() method of the IncomintTestCallManager class.
+2. Call the Start() method of the IncomingTestCallManager class.
 3. Route SIP INVITE requests for test calls to the IncomingTestCallManager instance by calling the ProcessTestCallInviteRequest() method.
 4. Route SIP BYE requests for test calls by calling the ProcessTestCallByeRequest() method of the IncomingTestCallManager instance.
 5. Call the Shutdown() method of the IncomingTestCallManager class when the application is shutting down.

-The IncomingTestCallManager class will either answer an incoming test call or reject it immediately so there is no need for the application's UAC to route any other SIP requests to the IncomingTestCallManager class.
+The IncomingTestCallManager class will either answer an incoming test call or reject it immediately so there is no need for the application's UAS to route any other SIP requests to the IncomingTestCallManager class.

+The IncomingTestCallManager class creates an instance of the [IncomingTestCall](~/api/SipLib.TestCalls.IncomingTestCall.yml) class when it receives an INVITE request for a test call.
+Each instance of the IncomingTestCall class runs in a separate Task and manages a single test call.
+The IncomingTestCallManager task manages all test call tasks.

+The IncomingTestCallManager task may be configured to terminate test calls after a specified number or RTP packets has been received (and echoed back to the caller) or to terminate test calls after a specified number of minutes have elapsed.

+If an incoming test call contains multiple types of media (audio, video and RTT), and if configured to terminate calls after a specified number of RTP packets, then the IncomingTestCall class will terminate the call after the specified number of RTP packets is received for all media types in the call.

 ## Creating an IncomingTestCallManager Object
 The declaration of the constructor of the IncomingTestCallManager class is: